Welcome to Bellevue – Introduction

 We’ve decided to share this chapter, because it’s a break with tradition.
 More and more we hear the word ‘Content’ more than we hear about books, or movies or art.
 The mediums are changing as our tastes evolve, and while there’s a part of that’s terrifying, it’s quite exciting as well.
 When we think of writers now, the vision is very different to the image of the laptop in the café.
 The books these people produce will be different as well.

-The Observatory will be out later this year, published by Grattan Street Press.
+Welcome to Bellevue will be out later this year, published by Grattan Street Press.